|

 What is the "War on Drugs"?

 The "War on Drugs" was launched by President Reagan in 1982.
 A national office under the direction of the President was created to coordinate efforts to address the illegal drug problem.
-The budget has steadily increased to its present level of $12.1 billion.
+The budget has steadily increased to its present level of about 27 billion.
 (Click to see chart) This budget figure does not include the costs of the incarceration of federal prisoners convicted of drug offenses who now constitute 60% of the federal prison population.
 Nor does it include state and local drug enforcement expenditures.
 The trend continues to apply greater fiscal resources toward stricter drug enforcement aimed at stopping importation and sale of drugs.
 (Click to see chart)

 Has the "War on Drugs" been successful?